CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/init.md

 4e) Mac OS X

-Copy org.dogecoin.bellsd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dogecoin.bellsd.plist`.
+Copy org.luckycoin.bellsd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.luckycoin.bellsd.plist`.

 This Launch Agent will cause bellsd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run bellsd as the current user.
-You will need to modify org.dogecoin.bellsd.plist if you intend to use it as a Launch Daemon with a dedicated dogecoin user.
+You will need to modify org.luckycoin.bellsd.plist if you intend to use it as a Launch Daemon with a dedicated luckycoin user.

 5. Auto-respawn
 -----------------------------------